-Transvaginal mesh lawyers are no longer accepting mesh injury lawsuits for Louisiana.
+Transvaginal mesh lawyers are no longer accepting mesh injury lawsuits for mesh implanted in a Louisiana Medical Center.
 Lousiana has a 1 year statute of limitations for product liability lawsuits.
 Your state statute has ran.
 There may be a way to toll the statute if your mesh was implanted after the state statute expiration date.

 There have also been reports of recurring prolapse, vaginal scarring, vaginal shrinkage, and emotional problems related to the mesh.
 These complications often result in a patient requiring additional treatment, including surgery and further hospitalization.